mvpoirier/mvpoirier.github.io/_posts/2020-10-25-Sooty-Detector-with-ML5.md

     }
 ```

-## What's next?
+## What could be next?
-- Add video capture feed with webcam
+- Update program with a video capture feed (webcam) for real-time image detection.
-- Look at detecting human gestures with other aspects of Machine Learning and COCO
+- Detecting human postures with [COCO DensePose](http://densepose.org/).
-- Implement a physics demo with matter.js framework
+- Implement a physics demo with [matter.js](https://brm.io/matter-js/).
+- Implement a multiplayer demo with [socket.io](https://socket.io/).